 In this chapter, different studies focused on pedestrian behaviours at crosswalks and intersections inspect important variables, i.e. the pedestrian-vehicle distance, step frequency, environment, pedestrian gender and age or head-turning, that may be effective for innovative pedestrian protection systems.
-Unfortunately, the information from all these variables can not be extracted using the sensors which are commonly set up in intelligent vehicles.
-For this reason, only positioning information, motion features, orientation, head poses and context features are regularly considered by vision-based systems destined to predict future pedestrian states.
+Unfortunately, not all these variables can be extracted using the sensors which are commonly set up in intelligent vehicles.
+For this reason, only positioning information, motion features, orientation, head poses and context features are regularly considered by visionbased systems destined to predict future pedestrian states.
+These variables can be mainly extracted from two sources of information.
+The first one is directly obtained from pedestrians and the second one emerges from the situation criticality and the environment.
+Despite the combination of both sources of information may accomplish more accurate estimations, this approach is not often addressed.